zkCaleb-dev/Indexer/SYSTEM_DESIGN.md

 **End of System Design Document**

 *This document represents the current state of the Stellar Blockchain Indexer architecture.
-For implementation details, refer to the codebase in `/home/aaj/work/trustless/Indexer`.*
+For implementation details, refer to the codebase.*